-Flamborough-Glanbrook — The Ontario government will provide up to $270 million this year to long-term care homes across the province to increase staffing levels, leading to more direct care for residents.
-This includes $1,478,301 for long-term care homes in Flamborough-Glanbrook.
+Flamborough-Glanbrook — As part of its plan to fix long-term care, the Ontario government will provide up to $673 million more this year to long-term care homes across the province to increase staffing levels, leading to more direct care for residents.
+This includes $3,619,368 for long-term care homes in Flamborough-Glanbrook.
 This is part of the province’s commitment to ensure long-term care residents receive—on average—four hours of direct care per day by 2024-25.
-It was also announced that as part of the government’s plan to fix long-term care, it will bring forward legislation that will enshrine its commitment to four hours of care into law.

 These funds will increase care for residents at:

-- Heritage Green Nursing Home, in Stoney Creek, will receive up to $594,882 for additional staffing this year to increase the hours of direct care for residents.
-By the year 2024-2025, the home will receive $3,643,548 annually more than their current funding.
+- Heritage Green Nursing Home, in Stoney Creek, will receive up to $1,456,476 for additional staffing this year to increase the hours of direct care for residents.

-- Ridgeview, in Stoney Creek, will receive up to $427,462 for additional staffing this year to increase the hours of direct care for residents.
-By the year 2024-2025, the home will receive $2,618,124 annually more than their current funding.
+- Ridgeview, in Stoney Creek, will receive up to $1,046,556 for additional staffing this year to increase the hours of direct care for residents.

-- Alexander Place, in Waterdown, will receive up to $455,957 for additional staffing this year to increase the hours of direct care for residents.
-By the year 2024-2025, the home will receive $2,792,664 annually more than their current funding.
+- Alexander Place, in Waterdown, will receive up to $1,116,336 for additional staffing this year to increase the hours of direct care for residents.

 “This funding will allow homes in our community to hire and retain more staff so they can provide more care to residents, every day,” said MPP Donna Skelly.
 “This is part of our government’s plan to hire thousands of new staff over the next four years to ensure those living in long-term care get the high-quality care they need and deserve.”

-“We know that more qualified staff means more daily care for residents,” said Rod Phillips, Minister of Long-Term Care.
+“We know that more qualified staff means more daily care for residents,” said Paul Calandra, Minister of Long-Term Care.
 “Hiring more staff is part of our government’s plan to fix long-term care and to improve the quality of care residents receive and the quality of life they experience.”

 The government is investing $4.9 billion over four years to boost direct resident care to an average of four hours daily by increasing care staff by more than 27,000 people.
 Hiring thousands of new staff at long-term homes and increasing the amount of care they deliver each year will be made possible by annual funding increases to homes: